Walle1493/ThinkTwice/README.md

 # ThinkTwice

 ThinkTwice is a retriever-reader architecture for solving long-text machine reading comprehension.
-It is based on the paper: ***ThinkTwice: two-stage method for long-text machine reading comprehension***.
+It is based on the paper: ***ThinkTwice: A Two-Stage Method for Long-Text Machine Reading Comprehension***.
 Authors are Mengxing Dong, Bowei Zou, Jin Qian, Rongtao Huang and Yu Hong from Soochow University and Institute for Infocomm Research.
 The paper will be published in NLPCC 2021 soon.

 ## Contents